donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 const char* name = doc["name"]; // "Hayward"
 int cod = doc["cod"]; // 200
 ```
-5) Tweaking the code from the assistant.
+5) Tweak the code from the assistant.
 You will need to make two mandatory and one optional change to the code:

 Change 1:  add more padding to the variable capacity:
 ```